 By adjusting the facade to optimize daylight within the building, the look of the building will also change.
 To protect its architectural form, this second breadth will be used to study the changes made during the daylighting study.
 The daylighting control systems will be integrated within the building's architecture for a design that compliments the University of Maryland campus.
-The final design will be communicated with a series of renderings to illustrate difference between existing conditions and final design.
+The final design will be communicated with a series of renderings.